dead-claudia/proposal-parallel-generator/README.md

 ### Why?

 Generators are really coroutines, and coroutines are really convenient for certain types of state machines.
 But sometimes, it's easier to model a state machine as a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) of sorts.
 One concrete example of this is user input - [it's often much easier to model it as a user storyline rather than a state machine with a bunch of complex inputs](https://github.com/redux-saga/redux-saga).
-It also makes it far easier to implement undo/redo, since you could just save and revert back to the previous generator state and update the view appropriately.

 ### Example